 It might take longer for two languages than one, and you might need to get a little creative about how you approach it.
 But if you’re committed, consistent, and passionate about studying both languages, then you will succeed. – Benny Lewis

 I agree with the above statement.
-You can read as many blogs as you want and agree or disagree with them but at the end of the day, it boils down to you, your goals, time, and preference.
+You can read as many blogs as you want and agree or disagree with them but at the end of the day, it boils down to you, your goals, time and preference.

-Who cares if your method is weird and uncommon.
 You’re the one who’s doing it and you know what works best.
 Just remember, what works for others might not work with you and vice versa.
-That’s all that matters.

 When you speak more than one language, it is easier to learn another.
 And another, and another. – Alex Hammond

-You have no idea how happy I was because I didn’t know these languages are going to help me in the process (in terms of vocabulary) and that at some point I can’t really say I was learning it from the scratch.
+You have no idea how happy I was because I didn’t know these languages were going to help me in the process (in terms of vocabulary) and that at some point I can’t really say I was learning it from scratch.
 Grammar, on the other hand, is a different scenario.

 It turns out every language I decided to learn is actually related to one another and I have to admit it’s a big help to me though not significantly.
 As I said above, knowing some cognate words won’t help you shorten the learning process.

-1. jarilissima
+jarilissima says:

 Good stuff!
 I chose mine based on being constantly exposed to it (Korean) and ease of learning by what I already know (Italian, already know Spanish).
 Happy learning!

-1. Meina
+Meina says:

 Hi, jarilissima!
 Being constantly exposed to the target language is great.
 How long have you been learning Korean?
 Do you follow K-entertainment regularly then (dramas, movies, songs)?
 How’s your progress so far?
 Is Spanish your native language?
 If not, what is it?